 Its not possible to be all things to all people.
 But we’ve taken some time to reflect on what we’ve done, what we’re doing and what we want to do.
 And the next big thing is the next big thing.

-In 2018 bAKEHOUSE will be looking to provide time for 4 one week developments of new work at KXT.
+* In 2018 bAKEHOUSE will provide time for 4 one week developments of new work at KXT.
 Additionally, we will support 2 new companies on a full production of 2 new works.

 We’ll work with each team member to shape their role at KXT.
 For some that may mean assisting on bAKEHOUSE productions, working with designers or directors.
 For others, it may be that we work with you on your script development.
 Or introduce you to people who might champion your work.
 Perhaps you just want to hang out at KXT, come to the shows, help out with FOH, learn how to operate the desk, sit next to some experienced designers, or producers, or directors.
 Maybe you want to come sit in on some rehearsals.
 Or find out about auditions.
 Help at auditions.
 Perhaps you've got a project you want to run that you reckon is a good fit for bAKEHOUSE & KXT.
 We'll grab a coffee and have a chat about it.